sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/metrics/index.md

 {:toc}

 # Collected metrics
-Sitespeed.io collects a lot of metrics which are filtered before they are sent to Graphite.
+Sitespeed.io collects a lot of metrics which are filtered before they are sent to Graphite/InfluxDB.
 You can remove filters and/or add your own filters.
 Some sensible defaults have been set for you, if you have suggestions to change them create an [issue at Github](https://github.com/sitespeedio/sitespeed.io/issues/new).

 ## Summary vs pageSummary
 The metrics are separated into two groups:

 The pageSummary encapsulates the metrics for a single page.
 For example if we test a single page 10 times, it will have the min/median/max here for values that change.